Julien-Fischer/mobtime/README.md

 - Java Runtime Environment (JRE) 21
 - Maven (when installing mobtime for the first time)

-This software was primarily tested on Linux, on Debian 12 and Kubuntu 24.
+This software was designed for Linux, and was primarily tested on Debian 12 and Kubuntu 24.

 ## API & Settings